oleg-shilo/Favorites.vscode/README.md

 The extension also allows showing Favorite folder item content.
 This feature is not a substitution of the Workspace explorer view, which does by far superior job.
 It's just a convenience measure for a quick access of the top level folder files.
 The feature can be enabled/disabled with `favorites.showFolderFiles` setting.

-You can group some lists that somewhat logically related.
+You can group some lists that are somewhat logically related.
 The groping is based on the naming convention: `[group_name.]<list_name>.list.txt`

 ![](resources/images/favorites_grouping.png)

-There is another type of customization that helps managing excessive amount lists.
+There is another type of customization that helps manage excessive amount lists.
 Thus some lists can be workspace/folder specific.
-Meaning that if you have a workspace/folder is opened and some of the configured lists are marked as folder specific (associated with teh folder) then only these lits will be shown in the lists tree.
+This means that if you have a workspace/folder opened and some of the configured lists are marked as folder specific (associated with the folder) then only these lists will be shown in the lists tree.

 You can associate or disassociate a list by selecting the list selecting the desired action from the context (right-click) menu.